Anxiety Disorders

 Social Anxiety Disorder

 Social anxiety disorder is characterized by an intense fear of being judged, embarrassed, or negatively evaluated in social situations.
 This fear goes beyond typical shyness and leads to significant distress or avoidance.
-Performance anxiety is when the fear is pertains to speaking or performing in public, rather than most social settings.
+Performance anxiety is a subset of social anxiety and defines the fear pertaining to speaking or performing in public only, rather than most social settings.
 Symptoms of social anxiety or performance anxiety may include blushing, sweating, trembling, shaky voice, nausea, rapid heart rate, and intense self-consciousness in certain settings.
 Anticipatory anxiety may begin days or weeks before the event, while post-event processing and rumination can lead weeks or months of repetitive replaying of events and focusing on perceived mistakes, embarrassment, or negative evaluation.
-Treatment can help individuals manage symptoms, build confidence, and engage more fully in social life.

 Panic Disorder